Thanks to everyone who participated in the 2019 Bible Reading!

-The community is invited to be a part of a tradition that is thousands of years old!
+Mark your calendars now for the 13th annual Bible Reading Marathon in Leesburg, Saturday May 2 – Thursday, May 7, 2020.
+The community will be invited again to be a part of a tradition that is thousands of years old!
 “The word of God” – the books that now comprise the Old Testament were collected by the Israelites and revered as divinely inspired by God for hundreds of years before the birth of Christ.
 In fact the Old Testament recorded events where God’s people gathered and stood for hours, listening to the scriptures being read aloud.
 At that time of course, there were just a few copies of the sacred texts and the only way that people could learn God’s Word was to hear it read aloud.

 The public reading of the scriptures from 6 am to midnight, Saturday through Thursday is a public proclamation that “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work” (2 Timothy 3).